opendott-smartcities/II/D14_open-technology-workbooks/README.md

 > ESRs will regularly produce collections of written material that document work and present an initial research narrative, which will later be refined and integrated into research papers and thesis chapters.
 These will be pitched towards a general audience including public, industry and policy.
 > The Open Technology  Workbooks will document ESRs progress across the second year of their PhD, including their design iterations, field trials and initial findings."

+This document provides an overview of activities developed during my second year of research (2020/2021) at the OpenDoTT project.
+My research topic is "waste prevention and smart cities".

 ## A spiral of opennness

 The Internet Health training module, based on Mozilla's open leadership program, was a powerful start into the second year of research.
 Technology-inspired open design was not at all a new subject to me.
 But revisiting it at this point in time gave me the opportunity to reflect on my previous experience working in pretty diverse contexts.
 That new perspective would prove relevant when it came to designing new research activities for this phase.